 The Company enters into factoring arrangements to transfer trade accounts receivables and other receivables to third-party financial institutions, either with or without recourse.
 For arrangements without recourse, the transfer is accounted for as a sale when the Company has surrendered control over the transferred receivables.
-Control is surrendered when (i) the transferred receivables have been put presumptively beyond the reach of the powers of the Company and its creditors, even in the case of bankruptcy or other receivership, (ii) the transferees have the right to freely pledge or exchange the transferred receivables, and (iii) the transferor does not maintain effective control over the transferred receivables and does not have any right or obligation to repurchase or redeem the transferred receivables.
+Control is surrendered when (i) the transferred receivables have been put presumptively beyond the reach of the powers of the Company and its creditors, even in the case of bankruptcy or other receivership, (ii) the transferred receivables, and does not have any right or obligation to repurchase or redeem the transferred receivables.
 When determining whether these sale conditions are met, the Company evaluates the extent of its continuing involvement in the transferred receivables.
 When the transfers of the receivable are accounted for as a sale, the Company derecognises the carrying value of the transferred receivables from Trade accounts receivables, net, Other current assets or Other assets in the consolidated balance sheets.
-The related cash proceeds are reflected as cash from operating activities in the consolidated statements of cash flows.
-Payments collected but not yet redistributed are recognised as restricted cash in Other current assets in the consolidated balance sheets.
+The related cash proceeds are reflected as cash from operating activities in the consolidated balance sheets.